 Red List Status -Endangered (EN) , assessed in 28/11/2018

-Hymenophyllum soriemersum is endemic to New Caledonia where it is only known from two summits in the center and northeastern mountain range of Grande Terre: Mé Maoya and Mont Panié.
+Hymenophyllum pumilio is endemic to New Caledonia where it is only known from four localities restricted to the north east of Grande Terre.

-Hymenophyllum soriemersum is an epiphytic fern on tree's trunk endemic of New Caledonia, which occurs in dense humid forest from 1,380 to 1,550 m asl.
+Hymenophyllum pumilio is an epiphytic fern on mossy tree's truncks which occurs in dense humid forest from 200 to 700 m asl.

-The main threats identified are invasive species (Rusa deer (Rusa timorensis) and feral pigs (Sus scrofa)) which contribute to the decline of habitat quality.
+The main potential threats identified are invasive species such as feral pigs (Sus scrofa)) and bushfires at Tao which contribute to the decline of habitat quality.

 Munzinger J., Morat Ph., Jaffré T., Gâteblé G., Pillon Y., Rouhan G., Bruy, D., Veillon J.-M., & M. Chalopin.
 2019.
 FLORICAL: Checklist of the vascular indigenous flora of New Caledonia..

 Assessor(s): Amice, R., Butin, J., Garnier, D., Veillon, J., Fleurot, D., Laudereau, C., Suprin, B., Mandaoué, L.